Complexity Gaps between Point and Interval Temporal Graphs for some Reachability Problems: Complexity of fastest temporal path

-We have $M = 8m$ (counting also symmetrical temporal edges) and the construction takes linear time.
+Note that $H_G$ has $3n+2$ vertices and $M = 12m$ temporal edges (counting also symmetrical temporal edges), and the construction thus takes linear time.
 Figure~\ref{fig:negative_triangle_no_weights} shows a schematic view of the resulting temporal graph.

-We claim that there is a temporal $st$-path in $H_G$ with duration less than $2T$ if and only if $G$ contains a negative triangle.
+We claim that there exists a temporal $st$-path in $H_G$ with duration less than $2T$ if and only if $G$ contains a negative triangle.
 For that, let us fix a temporal $st$-path $P$ of minimum duration.
 By the construction of $H_G$, its first temporal edge is present at time $2(i-1)T$ for some $i\in [m]$.
-Let $uv$ be the endpoints of $e_i$ so that $P$ starts with edge $su_1$.
+Let $u,v$ be the endpoints of $e_i$ so that $P$ starts with edge $su_1$, i.e. $e_i=\{u,v\}$ with $u<v$.
 If the duration of $P$ is less than $2T$, then $P$ ends with the only edge with head $t$ appearing in $[2(i-1)T,2iT)$, that is edge $v_3t$.
 Let $k < n$ be the number of edges of $P$.
-The duration of $P$ must be at least $k(T/2 - \max_{e \in E} |w_e|) > (k/2-1)T$ while it less than $2T$.
-So, we assume $k \le 5$ in what follows.
-Furthermore, since by construction $H_G$ is bipartite (with respective partite sets $\{s,t\} \cup V_2$ and $V_1 \cup V_3$), we must have $k=4$.
-In this situation, there must exist a vertex $x$ such that $uvx$ is a triangle of $G$ and the underlying edges of $P$ are $su_1,u_1x_2,x_2v_3,v_3t$.
-As the temporal edges connecting $su_1$ and $v_3t$ have same delay $(T+w_{e_i})/2$, the duration of $P$ is at least $2T + w_{e_i}+w_{ux}+w_{xv}$, which is less than $2T$ if and only if the triangle $uvx$ is negative.
-Conversely, if $uvx$ is a negative triangle, then up to reordering we can assume that its edges are $e_1,e_2,e_3$.
-Then, there exists a temporal $(s,t)$-tpath that starts at time $0$, has no waiting time, and has duration less than $2T$.
+The duration of $P$ must be at least $k(T/2 - \max_{e \in E} |w_e|) = (k - k/n)T/2 > (k-1)T/2$ while also being less than $2T$.
+We thus have $k \le 4$.
+Furthermore, we must have $k=4$ since the distance between $s$ and $t$ is at least 4 in the underlying graph of $H_G$.
+In this situation, there must exist a vertex $x$ such that the underlying edges of $P$ are $su_1,u_1x_2,x_2v_3,v_3t$, implying that $u,x,v$ is a triangle of $G$.
+As the temporal edges connecting $su_1$ and $v_3t$ have delays $T/2+w_{e_i}$ and $T/2$ respectively, the duration of $P$ is at least $2T + w_{e_i}+w_{\{u,x\}}+w_{\{x,v\}}$, which is less than $2T$ if and only if the triangle $u,x,v$ is negative (see the corresponding path in Figure~\ref{fig:negative_triangle_no_weights} for an illustration).
+Conversely, if $u,x,v$ is a negative triangle, then up to reordering we can assume that its edges are $e_1,e_2,e_3$.
+Then, there exists a temporal $st$-path that starts at time $0$, has no waiting time, and has duration less than $2T$.
 Therefore, the claim is proved. \end{proof}